 Here’re some tips to help you establish a budget and ensure you are not overspending on things you need and want.

-Track Your Current
+Track Your Spending Often

-Spending Often when asking clients what their current monthly expenses are, they’re guessing (and it’s usually low.)
+When asking clients what their current monthly expenses are, they’re guessing (and it’s usually low.)
 Which makes it challenging to complete a proper financial plan.
 By looking back at monthly spending, you can see how much you need for each budget category and begin to build your budget from your historical spending.

 There are many categories to consider.
 Some of the common ones are income, housing costs, vehicle expenses, groceries, utilities, insurance, debt reduction, entertainment, clothing, pets and savings (RRSP and TFSA, etc.) Each category can be broken down into smaller subcategories, depending on what you would like to track.